rayniP2342/ECOSTRESS_Chapter1/Docs/LitReview/Semi-Arid ET.md

 **Findings:**

 - Canopy transpiration decreased during extreme heat days
+- C. deodara reaches the maximum transpiration in a high-temperature environment at about 10:00 h
 - Increased temperatures can elevate transpiration rates but may also lead to partial stomatal closure if water availability is limited
 - High VPD often reduces stomatal conductance to prevent excessive water loss, though this limits cooling efficiency
 - Decreasing leaf water potential triggers stomatal closure to conserve water, reducing transpiration.